Visual Neuroscience, Mood and Addiction

 Direction selectivity in the retina and brain

 Visual motion tells us how objects are moving in the world, and how we are moving within that world.
-Our work has recently transformed the understanding of this system’s architecture in the context of the whole animal.
-We studied how the global geometry of retinal direction selectivity relates to optic flow induced by self-motion.
-By […]
+Our work has recently transformed the […]

 What we really do